 Tom Zohar

-I am an Assistant Professor in Economics at CEMFI, and a Research Affiliate at CESifo, Inclusion Lab, Laboratorio de Oportunidades, and Reichman University.
+I am an Associate Professor in Economics at CEMFI, and a Research Affiliate at CESifo, Inclusion Lab, Laboratorio de Oportunidades.
 I work on labor market inequality and its relationship with workers' mobility.
 I am also interested in the role of social norms on fertility decisions and it's implications to labor supply.
 I received my PhD in Economics from Stanford University in 2021.

 Working Papers